 - Article 1 The goal of officiating in the CSSCSA is to promote aquatic competition under our rules.
-This means that CSSCSA swimmers are expected to learn to adhere to these rules, both in and out of the water.
+This means that CSSCSA swimmers are expected to learn and adhere to these rules, both in and out of the water.
 This means that CSSCSA officials desire to conduct competition in a way which allows the swimmers to complete fairly, under the rules we have adopted.
-Our goal is fair and legal competition. - Article 2 Officials will call violations rules when there is clear evidence of a violation.
-Call what you see and don't call what you think you see.
-If in doubt, it is legal. - Article 3 The goal is for officials to provide the same amount of attention to each lane.
-For example, in a 5-lane pool, it would be unfair for 1 official to watch lanes 1-3 and a 2nd official to watch lanes 3-5. - Article 4 In an irregularly shaped pool (for example: L-Shaped), the movement of officials on each side of the pool should match as much as possible.
+Our goal is fair and legal competition. - Article 2 Officials will call disqualifications when there is clear evidence of a violation.
+Officials will call what they see, and not what they think they see or might have seen. - Article 3 The goal is for officials to provide the same amount of attention to each lane. - Article 4 In an irregularly shaped pool (for example: L-Shaped), the movement of officials on each side of the pool should match as much as possible. - Article 5 Officials should try to position themselves to get a clear view of the swimmer(s) to be judged.
+For example, starts, turns, relay takeoffs and finishes should be judged from the end of the pool when possible.